 Before diving into design decisions, assess your room’s layout, natural lighting, and existing decor.
 The wall you choose for your media setup should offer adequate space not just for the television itself, but for the entire composition you envision.
 Consider the viewing distance from your seating area, experts recommend sitting approximately 1.5 to 2.5 times the diagonal screen size away from your TV for optimal comfort.

 Room proportions play a crucial role in determining the scale of your media wall.
 A massive entertainment wall in a small room can feel overwhelming, while a modest setup might get lost in a large, open-plan space.
 Take measurements and create a rough sketch or digital mockup to visualise how different configurations might work in your specific environment.
+For real-world inspiration on what those configurations can look like, take a look at these media wall ideas and designs with build notes for each.

 Design Styles and Aesthetic Options